mengye22/matplotlib-challenge/README.md

 # The Power of Plots

+## Goal
+Compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens with Matplotlib.

 ## Background

 While your data companions rushed off to jobs in finance and government, you remained adamant that science was the way for you.
 Staying true to your mission, you've joined Pymaceuticals Inc., a burgeoning pharmaceutical company based out of San Diego.
 Pymaceuticals specializes in anti-cancer pharmaceuticals.
 In its most recent efforts, it began screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.